 Smallpox can be prevented through the use of the smallpox vaccine.
 The World Health Organization (WHO) used smallpox vaccine to eradicate natural smallpox from the planet.
 About 95% of people are protected within 10 days of getting a single smallpox vaccination.

-Until recently, most service members had not been vaccinated against smallpox.
-The rest don't have much immunity left from vaccine given years ago.
+From 1983 through 2002, most service members did not get vaccinated against smallpox.
+Those vaccinated before 1983 do not have much immunity left from vaccine given years ago.
 Until the late 1970s, many billions of people around the globe received smallpox vaccine.
-Smallpox vaccine is still used routinely to protect a small number of people who work with smallpox vaccine virus (vaccinia) or similar viruses.
-Between December 2002 and January 2008, more than 1.4 million service members received smallpox vaccination.
+Smallpox vaccine is still used routinely to protect a small number of people who work in labs with the smallpox vaccine virus (vaccinia) or similar viruses.
+Between December 2002 and May 2014, more than 2.4 million service members received smallpox vaccinations.

 There is no proven treatment for the smallpox disease, but research to evaluate new antiviral medications is ongoing.
 Patients infected with smallpox can benefit from supportive therapy (e.g., intravenous fluids, medicine to control fever or pain) and antibiotics for any secondary bacterial infections that occur from all the skin problems smallpox causes.